Back to Blog

 If you need the best transactional email: Postmark.
 Replace Supabase's default SMTP and get the best deliverability in the industry.

-If you are early-stage and budget-conscious: Loops (good free tier, simple) or Brevo (generous free tier, all-in-one).
+If you are early-stage and budget-conscious: Loops (good free tier, simple), Brevo (generous free tier, all-in-one), or MailerLite (pleasant editor, simple pricing).

-If you need complex multi-channel automation: Customer.io.
-The most powerful option for teams with complex messaging needs and the budget to support it.
+If you need complex multi-channel automation: Customer.io, Vero, or Iterable.
+Most powerful options for teams with complex messaging needs.

 FAQ